2023 RACE BIBLE

 Race Directors reserve the right to check a participant’s gear at any time during the race (including at the start/finish).
 Compensation for lost time during a random gear check will be made.
 Any gear-check failures or arrival at finish line without mandatory gear are subject to disqualification or time penalties at the sole discretion of Race Directors.

 Front and rear blinking lights must be active and worn while the participant is on the race course (they can be turned off at checkpoints).
-See Clothing and Gear for front and rear light requirements.

 The participant’s main light is required for navigation in the dark.
-Must meet the requirements for their race as outlined in the Clothing and Gear section.

 Dimmed or failed lights are grounds for disqualification.